barelyhuman/reaper.is/src/pages/writing/20220530-contextual-helpers-generic-helpers.md

 ---
-layout: ../layouts/Page.astro
+layout: ../../layouts/Page.astro
-title: Contextual Helpers are easier to write but...
+title: Contextual Helpers are easier to write but ...
 date: 30/05/2022
+published: true
 ---

 Clickbait title for the win.